 ASCII File Format Guidelines for Earth Science Data

-This document lists recommended practices for formatting and describing ASCII encoded data files, such that the files will be self-describing and adhere to common conventions.
+This document lists recommended practices for formatting and describing American Standard Code for Information Interchange (ASCII) encoded data files, such that the files will be self-describing and adhere to common conventions.

 NASA Earth Science Community Recommendations for Use

 These guidelines address a number of common-sense practices that can make data files encoded in ASCII more widely useful.
-The recommendations were developed by a community of users from the NASA Earth science data systems community.
+The recommendations were developed by a community of users from NASA's ESDS community.
 The guidelines are meant to inform teams of basic practices that will provide for greater interoperability among systems that use data encoded in ASCII.

 This document is meant to provide a checklist approach to be able to test whether a particular format meets the guidelines.
 As such, it is not possible to provide an exhaustive enumeration of practices that must be done or must be avoided.